-- D. Income Tax Status The records of the Internal Revenue Service do not currently specify the federal tax status of the California Beef Council.
+- D. Income Tax Status The Council is exempt from federal income taxes and California franchise taxes.

 - E. Property and Equipment Property and equipment having a useful life greater than one year and a cost greater than or equal to \$1,000 is capitalized at cost if purchased or fair value if contributed and depreciated over the assets estimated useful life.
-Estimated useful life varies by asset class as follows: Computer and Office Equipment - three years; Furniture and Fixtures - seven years; Vehicles - five years.
-Depreciation expense is calculated on the straight-line basis and totaled \$8,693 and \$11,433 for 2012 and 2011, respectively.
+Estimated useful life varies by asset class as follows: Computer and Office Equipment three years; Furniture and Fixtures seven years; Vehicles five years.
+Depreciation expense is calculated on the straight-line basis and totaled \$8,669 and \$8,693 for 2013 and 2012, respectively.

 - F. Functional Allocation of Expenses The direct costs of providing services are segregated into the following programs:

-- National Program Investment, Promotion
+- National Program Investment

+- Promotion

 - Consumer Information

 - Industry Information

 - Producer Communications

 - General Program Development

 - G. Use of Estimates In preparing financial statements in conformity with the modified cash basis of accounting, management makes estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.